Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 17.md

             - The card burns away 😰
             - The mage warforged next to OSIRIS looks at her and backs up a little (she’s _Frightened_ of Cordelia now)
         - She notices a smooth presence in her bag
-        - Casts ==Firebolt== with her action, deals 13 fire damage to the mage warforged
+        - Casts <span style="color:rgb(197, 124, 22)">Firebolt</span> with her action, deals 13 fire damage to the mage warforged
     - Mage Warforged
         - Her left hand begins to glow a purple-ish color, and stars begin to float off of it
         - She turns around and smacks Vallen, and he bamphs behind Cordelia